 How can I manage depression and emotional distress?

+Recognizing and learning to cope with anxiety and depression are important in the effective management of living with prostate cancer.
 Talk to your healthcare team if you think you are depressed or experiencing emotional distress.
 If left untreated, depression and anxiety can impact your quality of life.
-Treating emotional distress is as important as treating your physical body.
+Treating mental health is as important as treating your physical body.

-There are some treatment options or management strategies for depression or emotional distress:
+There are some treatment options or management strategies for depression and anxiety:

 Talk to family, friends and loved ones